 Learning from Feedback without Losing Your Mind

 Because feedback from others can make us feel vulnerable, we often reject it.
-During a recent online talk, Douglas Stone and Sheila Heen offered advice on making better use of feedback.
+During an online talk, Douglas Stone and Sheila Heen offered advice on making better use of feedback.

 By — on / Conflict Resolution